Merzasphor/MWSE/docs/source/types/niZBufferProperty.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-# niVertexColorProperty
+# niZBufferProperty

-A rendering property that allows the application to control the method used to compute colors for each vertex in a geometry object.
-This class enables effects such as static pre-lighting, dynamic lighting, etc.
+A rendering property that allows the application to set the test and write modes of the renderer's Z-buffer and to set the comparison function used for the Z-buffer test.

 This type inherits the following: [niProperty](../../types/niProperty), [niObjectNET](../../types/niObjectNET), [niObject](../../types/niObject)
 ## Properties